Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * All images have meaningful alt text.
 * All icons have an aria-label to describe them, unless semantic text is also visible.
-* All buttons that need more description for a visually-impaired user have an aria-labelledby attribute attached to them.
+* All buttons that need more description for a visually-impaired user have an aria-labelledby attribute attached to them if required.

 ### Assistive Technologies

 * All actions are keyboard-focusable.
 * All interactable elements have hover and focus styling applied to them.
+* All images have meaningful alt text for screen reader users.
+* All icons have an aria-label to describe them, unless semantic text is also visible.

 ### Reading Level